 Pressure and Temperature Triggers

 The Pressure and Temperature triggers perform the same function, but with different measurements.
 Each trigger has an upper and lower value that must be set.
-These upper and lower values are what the Slam Stick looks for to know whether it should begin a recording or wait.
-If a temperature or pressure event occurs that exceeds the upper or lower values, the Slam Stick will consider this condition met, and will start recording if "Wait for All" is not selected, or if this is the only trigger.
+These upper and lower values are what the sensor looks for to know whether it should begin a recording or wait.
+If a temperature or pressure event occurs that exceeds the upper or lower values, the sensor will consider this condition met and will start recording if "Wait for All" is not selected, or if this is the only trigger.

 Please note that, although the device can use temperature or pressure to start a recording, it will not stop the recording if the temperature/pressure returns to a level inside the trigger range.
 Limit the recording length and turn on re-triggerable if you are only interested in data when it is outside the specific temperature and/or pressure range.